-At The Dunes, we treat addiction and its many expressions.
+At The Dunes, we treat substance abuse and its many expressions.
 Our philosophy is that there is an addiction disorder, not many different addictions.
 This view emerges from the Addiction Syndrome Model.1 This view considers addiction as a complex condition with a variety of signs and symptoms that are not always present for every person with the disorder.
 Consequently, addiction gets expressed in many different ways; for example, people have experienced addiction to alcohol and other drugs, gambling, shopping, and exercising.
 These various expressions of addiction have common causes and unique characteristics for each client.
 Expressions of addiction have shared and unique consequences.
 These addiction features result from the interaction of neurobiology, neurogenetics, psychosocial factors, cultural influences, and personal experience.

-Addiction Recovery Model Includes:
+Syndrome Model of Addiction Recovery Includes:

 - Craving that can range from mild to severe